swimos/swim/swim-system-js/swim-mesh-js/README.md

 ### ES6/TypeScript

-`@swim/mesh` can be imported as an ES6 module from TypeScript and other ES6-compatible environments.
-All component libraries are re-exported, in their entirety, from the top-level `@swim/mesh` namespace.
+**@swim/mesh** can be imported as an ES6 module from TypeScript and other ES6-compatible environments.
+All component libraries are re-exported by the umbrella `@swim/mesh` module.

 ```typescript
 import * as swim from "@swim/mesh";